Top 5 Best Large SUVs over $45k

 This Kluger GXL must be had as an all-wheel drive, not front-drive model, because the latter is hairy given all the power on tap.
 There’s nothing sophisticated about this large SUV, with a firm ride and flabby steering, while the 3.5-litre petrol V6 engine is brilliant but thirsty.

 What every Kluger excels at is space and storage.
 This is the biggest interior of the above five, with a huge third-row with air vents, and a big boot.
-There are an unrivalled number of spots to store things up front, while the GXL gets kit such as leather trim.
-At the time of writing it’s also on sale for $57,990 driveaway with Toyota’s new five-year warranty…
+There is an unrivalled number of spots to store things up front, while the GXL gets kit such as leather trim.
+At the time of writing it’s also on sale for $60,093 driveaway (3000, Victoria) with Toyota’s five-year warranty…

 Servicing is sadly every six months or 10,000km, but the first four are a cheap $180 each.